 She asked me how long it would take for the results of the clinical trials to come through.
 Unfortunately, this is always very hard to predict.
 Outcomes aren’t always made public straight away.

-The lady I was talking to said that she couldn’t afford to wait for clinical trials and the approval of her oncologist.
+The lady I was talking to said that she couldn’t afford to wait for clinical trials.
 She wanted to start straight away and monitor the effects.
-What really convinced me to take her on as my first “ketogenic client” were the following word: “Okay, if you don’t give me guidance, I’m just going to try on my own and certainly mess things up a lot more than without your help.”
+What really convinced me to take her on as my first “ketogenic client” were the following word: “Okay, if you don’t give me guidance, I’m just going to try on my own and certainly mess things up a lot more than with your help.”

 That’s when I realised that although I always try to be as scientific and evidence-based as possible, sometimes I have to accept that “evidence-informed” is all we have at the moment.